Corpay (CPAY)

 Formerly known as FLEETCOR until its 2024 rebrand, Corpay (NYSE:CPAY) provides specialized payment solutions for businesses to manage vehicle expenses, corporate payments, and lodging costs with enhanced control and reporting capabilities.

-- Annual revenue growth of 11.8% over the last five years beat the sector average and underscores the unique value of its offerings
+- 11.8% annual revenue growth over the last five years surpassed the sector average as its products resonated with customers

 - The stock is trading at a reasonable price if you like its story and growth prospects